solid/webid-oidc-spec/application-workflow-detailed.md

 #### 13. Gets Alice's Consent

-Given everything checks out in the last step, the OP should redirect to it's login screen.
+Given everything checks out in the last step, the OP should redirect to its login screen.
 The actual implementation of this is completely up to the OP.
 A user can log in with her password, a TLS certificate, or any other proven method of authentication.
 The important thing is that, thanks to the redirect, the control is now out of the hands of the RP and is in complete control of the OP.

 #### 14. Generates an id_token